top of page

 Sam Shaw, RIP

 In the late 1960’s two young black men, students, successful athletes, and citizens, were taken to a cemetery by eight white men.
 Ropes were placed around their necks, and their families were threatened if they ever spoke of the incident.
 Lives and livelihoods were compromised.
 The two young men were friends.
 Their final two years of high school were filled with fear and anxiety, according to one of them.
 However, their faith inspired them to higher callings, and they learned this incident didn’t have to define their adult lives.
 They moved into roles of mentoring and coaching other young men, fought for their country, preached, and put aside any ill feelings toward the eight men who threatened them in their youth.
-Most of those men are now deceased.
+Most of those eight men are now deceased.

-I regret the way the community treated those young men, the community where they grew up, a community that wanted to watch them on the football field but didn’t want to acknowledge they were human.
-It was a community I was part of also, one thrilled to the sound of Dixie at school events until November, 2019.
-In January 2020 the ISD school board called a special meeting to vote Dixie out of the students' experiences.
-The Board had been petitioned several times to nix Dixie.
+I regret the way the community treated those young men, the community where they grew up, a community that wanted to watch them on the football field but didn’t want to acknowledge their humanity.
+It was a community I was part of also, one thrilled to the sound of Dixie at school events until November 2019.

+There was no communication except threats because that was the language used for such situations.
+That’s no excuse for what happened to those boys.
+The men who made the threats knew better.
+They were acting from a position of power and fear.
+They threatened because they could.
 To this day whites who attended the very same school will say there was never racism in that community.
 Some of those eight white men have said it.
 It could be denial or possibly shame, but whatever it is, it’s what’s wrong with our society.
 Denying something exists doesn't make it go away.
 Facing it and owning our part is the cure.

 The brief dedication still exists in the novel, Birdie & Jude, however I don't expect someone to buy the novel to be able to read it.
 Now, it's here in my blog for anyone with a cell phone or computer.
 My blog about why I couldn't tolerate Dixie is titled, Bobcats Eat Chickens, also here on my web page.

-36 views0 comments
+62 views0 comments

 Recent Posts